The Urban Commuter course takes riders on a range of urban roads and intersections, corners, and riding exercises in a carpark.

 All Road Code rules must be adhered to during the training course.
 Prior to attending your course, please ensure you have read, understood and are applying the Road Code.

 Bring your motorcycle licence with you to the course.
-You must be able to competently ride your motorcycle on the road.
+You must be able to competently ride your motorcycle on the road in 50km/hr areas.

-Ensure your motorcycle is legal and at WoF standard, and appropriate for your license (LAMS approved if required)
+Ensure your motorcycle is legal and at WoF standard, and appropriate for your license (LAMS approved as required)

 Check over your motorcycle prior to the course to ensure it is operating safely and reliably, check and set your tyre pressures, arrive at the course with a full fuel tank.